 First created over 4000 years ago, the diverse landscape at Knettishall Heath champions biodiversity with its woodland and riverside meadows.
 There are many rare species here – including grey carpet moth, skylark and maiden pink – as well as grazing animals.
 Out of the six trails, one is an all-access trail, that takes you on a route around the river (and is located near to the reserve’s entrance and parking).

 12. Silent Valley Nature Trail

-A gorgeous accessible loop of about a mile through the Kilkeel River Valley, the Silent Valley Nature Trail takes in the spectacular scenery of the Mourne Mountains.
-It begins at the car park a short distance south of the Silent Valley Reservoir, built in the 1920s to provide Belfast with water; part of the trail follows the old railway line that brought supplies and materials to the site.
+The Silent Valley Nature Trail takes in the spectacular scenery of the Mourne Mountains.
+There are two trails suitable for wheelchair users, the Ben Crom Trail and the Nature trail.
+All begin at the car park a short distance south of the Silent Valley Reservoir.
+This reservoir was built in the 1920s to provide Belfast with water; part of the trail follows the old railway line that brought supplies and materials to the site.
 The gently undulating route passes through heathland and woodland, and over the Kilkeel River.
 Look out for numerous dragonflies and damselflies here – you might spot trout or salmon in the water, too.

 Also try: More nature-focussed discoveries can be made at the Brockholes Nature Reserve in Preston, with its ancient woodland, reedbeds and extraordinary floating village on the lake, as well at the Wicken Fen Nature Reserve in Cambridgeshire – look out for rare butterflies and otters on the trails here.

 For more wheelchair rambling recommendations, take a look these websites:

 For other inspiration on great days out around the UK, including some accessible trails, see The Rough Guide to Accessible Britain.

 The Motability Scheme enables disabled people and their families to access a brand new car or scooter, by exchanging their mobility allowance to lease the vehicle of their choice.
 Find out more: